Metro Mobility Facts

 Metro Mobility service guide available

 The Metropolitan Council publishes a Metro Mobility Service Guide (pdf) available in print format and online.
-The comprehensive guide covers safety, reservations, fares, scheduling, supplemental services, eligibility, and other important information about Metro Mobility service.
-To order a free print copy, call the Council at 651- 602-1140 or visit the Metro Mobility website to download online.
+The comprehensive guide covers safety, reservations, fares, scheduling, supplemental services, eligibility and other important information about Metro Mobility service.
+To order a free print copy, call the Council at 651- 602-1140.